rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600px
    :alt: Average quality scores of German University Students

-   Quality of enroled students per academic discipline
+   Quality of enroled students per academic subject

-In :numref:`qualityScores`, the popular fifteen academic disciplines are grouped into topical '*Faculties*': - *Humanities*; - *Law, Economics & Management*; - *Life Sciences & Medicine*; - *Natural Sciences & Mathematics*; and - *Technology*.
-All fifteen disciplines are considered *equally significant* for our rating  problem (see Row 2).
-The average enrolment quality scores appear coloured along a 7-tiling scheme (see last Row).
+In :numref:`qualityScores`, the popular fifteen academic subjects are grouped into topical '*Faculties*': - *Humanities*; - *Law, Economics & Management*; - *Life Sciences & Medicine*; - *Natural Sciences & Mathematics*; and - *Technology*.
+All fifteen subjects are considered *equally significant* for our evaluation problem (see Row 2).
+The recorded average enrolment quality scores appear coloured along a 7-tiling scheme per subject (see last Row).

-We may by the way notice that the *TU Dresden* is the only Institution showing enrolment quality scores in all the fifteen academic disciplines.
-Whereas, on the one side, *TU München* and *Kaiserslautern* are only valuated in *Sciences* and *Technology* disciplines.
+We may by the way notice that the *TU Dresden* is the only Institution showing enrolment quality scores in all the fifteen academic subjects.
+Whereas, on the one side, *TU München* and *Kaiserslautern* are only valuated in *Sciences* and *Technology* subjects.
 On the other side, *Mannheim*, is only valuated in *Humanities* and *Law, Economics & Management* studies.
 Most of the 41 Universities are not valuated in *Engineering* studies.
 We are, hence, facing a large part of irreducible missing data (27.3%, see :numref:`stSpPerfTab` Line 9 and the advanced topic on :ref:`coping with missing data <CopingMissing-Data-label>`).

-Details of the enrolment quality criteria (the academic disciplines) may be consulted in a browser view (see :numref:`spiegelCriteria` below).
+Details of the enrolment quality criteria (the academic subjects) may be consulted in a browser view (see :numref:`spiegelCriteria` below).

    >>> t.showHTMLCriteria()